rethinkdb/rethinkdb-rs/1-reql-language/changefeeds/java.md

 Your application would by default receive the object as it existed in the database after the *most recent* change.
 The previous two updates would be "squashed" into the third.

 If you wanted to receive *all* the changes, including the interim states, you could do so by passing `squash: false`.
 The server will buffer up to 100,000 changes.
-(This number can be changed with the `changefeedQueueSize` optional argument.)
+(This number can be changed with the `changefeed_queue_size` optional argument.)

 A third option is to specify how many seconds to wait between squashes.
 Passing `squash: 5` to the `changes` command tells RethinkDB to squash changes together every five seconds.
 Depending on your application's use case, this might reduce the load on the server.
 A number passed to `squash` may be a float.
 Note that the requested interval is not guaranteed, but is rather a best effort.